dr-robin/attend/README.md

 # attend

 **Purpose**
-The purpose of this script is to never miss an attendence check, break time or watch during bootcamp, because it's easy to lose track of time while coding
+The purpose of this script is to never miss an attendence check, break time or techtalk during bootcamp, because it's easy to lose track of time while coding

-**Process**
+**General Process**
 For attendence check.
-At 08h55, 10h25, 12h25, 16h55
+At 08h55, 10h25, 12h25, 16h40
 Check if discord is open
 Open discord.
 Switch to general vocal channel